Kirill5k/mongo4cats/docs/src/main/mdoc/docs/gettingstarted/connection.md

 ## Making a connection

-In order to create a connection to a MongoDB database, an instance of `MongoClientF` class need to be instantiated.
+In order to create a connection to a MongoDB database, an instance of `MongoClientF` class needs to be instantiated.
 The `MongoClientF` instance represents a pool of connections for a given MongoDB server deployment and typically only one instance of this class is required per application (even with multiple operations executed concurrently).